jdmedeiros/tf-vpnserver-linux-desktop/README.md

 Personalize the instance by configuring variables.tf and variables.sh

 You should have no need to change anything else.
+After running ```terraform apply``` you can navigate to http://x.x.x.x:8888 to download the Openvpn config file and the generated certificates. [x.x.x.x is the elastic IP of the instance]